ProteusFAN/MATH6450E/README.md

 # MATH6450E

-## Latent Dirichlet Allocation with Variational Inference
+## Latent Dirichlet Allocation using variational inference
 This folder is for project 1.

 ## Drug Sensitivity